MaxCDN/ionic-mobile-maxcdn/README.md

 You should set up Android, iOS, WP if you want to develop on one of those platforms.
 After that the workflow looks something like this:

-1. `npm start` (in another terminal or screen it)
+Run backend (in another terminal or screen):

+1. `cd backend`
+2. `npm install`
+3. `npm start`

+Run mobile app:

-2. `cordova platform add android`
+1. `cordova platform add android`.
+You have to do this only once.
-3. `cordova build android`
+2. `cordova build android`
-4. Plug in Android device through USB (remember to enable USB debugging via System settings -> Developer Options Debugging -> USB debugging)
+3. Plug in Android device through USB (remember to enable USB debugging via System settings -> Developer Options Debugging -> USB debugging)
-5. `cordova run android`
+4. `cordova run android`

-You can skip step 2. after you have done it once.

 ## Acknowledgments